Home » Book Review » Recent Articles:

 Hitchens, a brilliant thinker, writer, speaker, debater and humourist remained all that to the last and then we lost him on 15 December 2011.

 Many friends, writers and celebrities attended his memorial.
-Here is a link to Part 1 of Vanity Fair‘s memorial for Christopher Hitchens.
+Here is a link to Vanity Fair‘s memorial for Christopher Hitchens.
 I found the readings of his essay The Vietnam Syndrome by Sean Penn quite powerful and Salman Rushdie chose to read a humorous one ‘Porcophobia’.

 Hitchens left us many messages but one stands prominent for me: